top of page

 • Neck Disability Index

-MMS automatically sends patients a task at various time-points to gather data (task reminders are also set to go out in case the patient has not completed each survey).
+CareConvoy automatically sends patients a task at various time-points to gather data (task reminders are also set to go out in case the patient has not completed each survey).
 This has reduced the burden on the clinical staff to collect these outcomes manually and allowed for a consistent and predictable follow-up.
 It has also allowed the identification of patients that may need attention sooner or that do not need to be seen, because they are doing well, further reducing the burden on the clinical staff and improving the efficiency of the clinical team.

 Impact

-107 patients (53 Lumbar Fusion and 54 ACDF) participated in the initial MMS Spine pilot.
+107 patients (53 Lumbar Fusion and 54 ACDF) participated in the initial CareConvoy Spine pilot.
 The protocolized workflow algorithm resulted in 79% of patients experiencing 50% or more overall pain relief.
 At long-term follow-up, 82% of ACDF patients reported 50% or greater improvement in their arm pain and 79% of ACDF patients reported a 50% or greater improvement in their neck pain.

 At long-term follow-up, 77% of lumbar fusion patients reported no radicular pain and 75% of lumbar fusion patients reported a 50% or greater improvement in their back pain.